Tanks of the United States in the Cold War: MBT-70 and XM803

-The MBT-70 was a 1960s joint German -U.S.-project to develop a replacement for the M60 Patton using a number of advanced design features.
+The MBT-70 was a 1960s joint German–U.S. project to develop a replacement for the M60 Patton using several advanced design features.
 It used a kneeling suspension, housed the entire crew in the turret, and the American version incorporated a gun-fired missile.

 By 1969 the MBT-70 cost five times what was projected, at $1 million a unit ($ in present-day terms).
-Germany backed out of the project, and restarted development of what would become the Leopard 2.
+Germany backed out of the project and restarted development of what would become the Leopard 2.
 At this point Congress also began objecting to the rapidly increasing price, to which the Army responded by introducing a lower-cost system based on the same design, known as the XM803.
 This succeeded only in producing an expensive system with capabilities similar to the M60 it was supposed to replace.

 M1 Abrams

 Congress redistributed funds from the MBT-70 and XM803 to the XM1.
 Prototypes were delivered in 1976 by Chrysler Defense and General Motors armed with a 105 mm rifled cannon.
 The Chrysler Defense design was selected for development as the M1.
 In 1979, General Dynamics Land Systems Division purchased Chrysler Defense.

-The M1 was the first of its kind.
+The M1 Abrams was the first of its kind.
 It featured a low profile turret, and for the first time ever on a tank, composite chobham armor.
 Despite all these advances, the Abrams still retained the 4-man crew of the M60 Patton as the autoloader was considered unproven and risky.

-Over 3200 M1 Abrams were produced and first entered US Army service in 1980.
+Over 3200 M1 Abrams were produced and first entered U.S. Army service in 1980.

-About 6000 upgraded M1A1 Abrams were produced and used a 120 mm smoothbore cannon, improved armor, and a CBRN protection system.
+About 6,000 M1A1 Abrams were produced and used a 120 mm smoothbore cannon, improved armor, and a CBRN protection system.
 As the Abrams entered service in the 1980s, they would operate alongside M60A3 Patton.
 These exercises usually took place in Western Europe, especially West Germany, but also in some other countries like South Korea.
 During such training, Abrams crews honed their skills for use against the Soviet Union.
-However, by 1991 the USSR had collapsed and the Abrams would have its trial by fire in the Middle East during the Gulf War.
+However, by 1991 the USSR had collapsed, and the Abrams would have its trial by fire in the Middle East during the Gulf War.